James L. Brooks: Television

-Awards and nominations
+Accolades and honours

-Brooks has received 8 Academy Award nominations for Terms of Endearment (1983), Broadcast News (1987), As Good as It Gets (1997), and Jerry Maguire (1996).
-In 1984 Brooks received three Academy Awards for Best Picture, Best Director, and Best Adapted Screenplay for Terms of Endearment (1983).
+Brooks has received eight Academy Award nominations for Terms of Endearment (1983), Broadcast News (1987), Jerry Maguire (1996), and As Good as It Gets (1997).
+In 1984, Brooks received three Academy Awards for Best Picture, Best Director, and Best Adapted Screenplay for Terms of Endearment (1983).
 He has also earned 54 Primetime Emmy Awards nominations for his work on television.
 He has won for The Mary Tyler Moore Show, Taxi, Lou Grant, The Tracey Ullman Show, and The Simpsons.
 On August 11, 2024, he was awarded the title of Disney Legend at the D23 Expo.
+Brooks received two lifetime achievement awards from the Writers Guild of America: The Laurel Award for TV Writing Achievement in 1998 and the 2018 Laurel Award for Screenwriting Achievement in film.